 The day has come.
 Your soon-to-be “big kid” has outgrown his current digs, and it’s time to make that all-important transition from crib to bed.
-If you don’t already own a convertible crib, or if you need your convertible crib for a younger sibling, you may be wondering if it’s OK to buy a twin bed for a toddler.
+If you don’t already own a convertible crib, or if you need your convertible crib for a younger sibling, you may be wondering if it’s okay to buy a twin bed for a toddler.

 While a toddler bed has its benefits, such as built-in guardrails and a shorter falling distance between your little one and the floor, there’s no reason why you can’t transition your toddler directly into an adult-sized bed.
 Are you working with a tight budget?
 Skipping this traditional step may be well worth it.
 Toddler beds can be expensive, with many models costing more than $100.
 If you’re reserving your current crib for a new arrival, you’ll also need to buy a second, child-sized mattress, doubling the cost.
 It all adds up.